meivinay/uTask/README.md

 The main and important feature of this project are
 1. Do not block access to terminal while uTask runnig in background.
 2. Do not close when terminal is closed.
 3. Programs Send/Recieve information between each other.
+4. Do not run a Process again if its already running

 These micro Task or uTask that can be performed using this project are
 1. Set Sleep or WakeUp Schedule